 To reduce workers’ compensation premiums, some companies try to characterize their employees as independent contractors.
-This has the effect of shifting the risk and expense of on-the-job injuries to the person that accepted the “independent contracting” job.
-For example, if an independent contractor falls off a roof and is severely injured, then s/he is responsible for having obtained his/her own workers’ comp coverage to cover the medical bills and the time off work.
-However,if the injured worker is an employee, then his/her employer is responsible for obtaining the workers’ compensation insurance that will cover these expenses.
-Even if an employer is non-complying (meaning, they have not obtained workers’ compensation coverage), the BWC will pay the lost time compensation and the costs of medical treatment as long as the injured worker is an employee.
+This shifts the risk and expense of on-the-job injuries to the person that accepted the “independent contracting” job.
+For example, if an independent contractor falls off a roof and is severely injured, then s/he must have obtained his/her own workers’ comp coverage to cover the medical bills and the time off work.
+However, if the injured worker is an employee, then his/her employer must obtain the workers’ compensation insurance that will cover these expenses.
+Even if an employer is non-complying (meaning, they have not obtained workers’ compensation coverage), the BWC will pay the lost time compensation and the costs of medical treatment if the injured worker is an employee.
 The BWC will then go after the employer for reimbursement of those costs.

 It’s perhaps understandable from an economic standpoint that some companies attempt to characterize their employees as independent contractors.
 Roofers, tree trimmers and trucking companies, in my experience, often try this approach.
 But merely calling someone an independent contractor doesn’t mean they are–as the saying goes “just ’cause a cat has kittens in the oven, that don’t make ’em biscuits!”